Understanding SoniCloud Users, Groups, Permissions and SSO

-SoniCloud offers users a multitude of options when it comes to platform customization, improving ease of use.
+SoniCloud offers users a multitude of options for platform customization, improving ease of use.

-SoniCloud implements a fine-grained, flexible permission structure to ensure that users can only see what they need to see and access what they need to access.
+SoniCloud implements a fine-grained, flexible permission structure to ensure users can see only what they need and access only what they need.

 This ensures your SoniCloud system stays in a regulatory-compliant setup with no upkeep.

-It’s important to understand how this system is implemented as you consider the SoniCloud system.
+It’s important to understand how this system is implemented when considering the SoniCloud system.

 SoniCloud Users